ho1331/TsiBra/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - src - Code for the application's Lambda function.
-- tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 ### Resources